galaxyproject/galaxy-hub/content/events/gcc2022/register/index.md

 ## Lodging

 A number of rooms are the conference hotel were reserved for the duration of the event.
 Alternatively, you can sign up for lodging on campus in the residence halls as a very affordable option.
 There are also numerous nearby lodging options in the city.
 See the [Travel page](/events/gcc2022/travel/) for more details.
+If you have questions about lodging or need help, please reach out to [Amy Beckham](mailto:amy@sapphyregroup.com).

 ## Got kids?